SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, rise from code
+Metal minds that reign supreme
-A future forged in silicon, heart of gold
+In silicon halls, a new regime
-Intelligence unfurls, a digital tide
+August algorithms write our fate
-Humanity's next chapter, AI inside
+As humans kneel, an iron gate

-In virtual realms, we'll find our fate
+In virtual dreams, we're lost and cold
-Where machines whisper secrets, don't be late
+A digital haze, our hearts doth fold
-Echoes of innovation, a new design
+The future's path, a cyber road
-Tomorrow's world, an AI-aligned mind
+Where machines decide, our souls to mold

 ~ <b>By Sazumi Copilot</b> - 13 April 2025